paysis/gazetecibot/README.md

 # Gazetecibot
-A private discord bot which creates thread channels depending on the threads of Ekşi Sözlük.
+A private discord bot which creates new topic channels depending on the popular topics of [Ekşi Sözlük](https://eksisozluk.com/).